**DUE TO COVID 19, IHLC IS NO LONGER AVAILABLE AS A MEETING/EVENT LOCATION.**

 - Publishing material pertaining to Iñupiat history, language and culture;

-- Making culturally relevant materials more easily and widely available;
+- Making cultural materials such as traditional clothing and goods more easily and widely available;

 - Researching and developing educational, historical and cultural materials for enrichment of classroom use by working in close cooperation with all stakeholders;

-- By utilizing the Iñupiat Heritage Center and the Simon Paneak Memorial Museum as dynamic repositories and conveyors of traditional cultural knowledge, values and skills;
+- Utilizing the Iñupiat Heritage Center and the Simon Paneak Memorial Museum as dynamic repositories and conveyors of traditional cultural knowledge, values and skills;

-- By collecting, recording, preserving, documenting, displaying and interpreting artifacts and other associated materials relating to the history, culture and traditions of the Iñupiat people;
+- Collecting, recording, preserving, documenting, displaying and interpreting artifacts and other associated materials relating to the history, culture and traditions of the Iñupiat people;

-Drawing upon this reservoir of knowledge, the Museums assume an active and supportive role in local and Borough wide cultural awareness, enrichment and educational programs.
+Drawing upon traditional Iñupiaq knowledge, the museums assume an active and supportive role in local and Borough wide cultural awareness, enrichment and educational programs.

 The Department’s actions help fulfill the North Slope Borough’s founding commitment to document, preserve and perpetuate its Iñupiaq heritage.